Special Education Needs and Disabilities

 We use a range of strategies and approaches to ensure that all pupils succeed and achieve their academic and social potential.
 Our teaching staff, with support from the SENDCo, will identify needs and provide appropriate support and interventions to support our pupil's learning.
-This may include deploying our skilled teaching assistants to provide additional support in class, to lead interventions or to provide more specific 1:1 in-class support.
+This may include deploying our skilled teaching assistants to provide additional support in class, to lead interventions or to provide more specific short burst 1:1 support.

 We also have input from the Local Authorities Access to Learning Team, SEND services 0-25 including Specialist Practitioners and Specialist Teachers, and Educational Psychologists.

-Our Inclusion Manager, leading on Special Educational Needs and Disabilities (SEND) as well as Pupil Premium and supporting pupils who have English as an additional language (EAL) is Mrs Dawn Howe.
+Our Deputy Headteacher and Inclusion Manager, leading on Special Educational Needs and Disabilities (SEND) as well as Pupil Premium and supporting pupils who have English as an additional language (EAL) is Miss Mona Paalanen.
 She works closely with teaching staff and teaching assistants to ensure that we give all children the best opportunities in school.
 We will always talk to you if you have concerns about your child, and we welcome contact from parents.

 We aim to include disabled pupils fully in our school life.
 We will take all reasonable steps to ensure that pupils with a disability are not treated differently, without lawful justification and will make reasonable adjustments that are necessary to do this.